-- Approved Commercial Software and Service Providers - This page includes links to all of the commercial software products approved by Massachusetts for e-filing.
+- Tax Preparation Software for Individually Prepared Tax Returns - This page includes links to all of the commercial software products approved by Massachusetts for e-filing.

 - Massachusetts E-filing Reject Codes - This section provides codes and solutions for Massachusetts e-filing rejects.
 Choose either the pdf version or the online application.